Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 Meanwhile, the Rangers they’d just dropped on the base’s noggin did their work quickly, methodically, and without mercy.
 Poor doomed fucks didn’t stand a chance.

-And an hour after that...the first C-17 blackflashed in, looped around, and landed on Tagg’s freshly-measured strip of dirt road, carrying the most basic fundaments of a working airstrip.
+And an hour after that... the first C-17 blackflashed in, looped around, and landed on Tagg’s freshly-measured strip of dirt road, carrying the most basic fundaments of a working airstrip.
 In all likelihood, they’d be there for a week or so.
-He wasn’t privy to *exactly* what they’d be doing, but most likely there would be discreet tours by various Houses to see what Henen had been up to...not his show.
+He wasn’t privy to *exactly* what they’d be doing, but most likely there would be discreet tours by various Houses to see what Henen had been up to... not his show.
 That was for the big-hero tier-0 types, and whatever they were doing over at the Palace.

 And for once, Tagg was perfectly content to leave them their glory.